 Discuss Rights with an Iowa Workers' Compensation Lawyer

 Rest and relaxation is the first option for relief in many cases, which means workers' compensation coverage should allow for the necessary paid time off.
-If the employer is challenging a back injury or workers' comp case or refusing to follow a doctor's treatment plan for time out or light duty, one has the right to fight the decision with the help of an attorney.
+If the employer is challenging a back injury or workers' compensation case or refusing to follow a doctor's treatment plan for time out or light duty, one has the right to fight the decision with the help of an attorney.

 Walker, Billingsley and Bair can provide consultation with an Iowa workers' compensation lawyer so injured workers can discuss whether his or her case of spondylolysis may qualify for benefits.
 Call (888) 435-9886 or fill out our contact form to discuss a back injury and workers' comp benefits with a lawyer.